Breville is known for producing high-quality home appliances and their coffee machines are no different.

 Automatically Power On/Off

-The Barista Express features a pressure gauge on the front of the machine, this quickly lets you know if you are using the right grind or not for your espresso.
+The Barista Express features a pressure gauge on the front of the machine, this lets your keep an eye on the pressure during the brew process and identify any potential issues.

 Barista Express vs Oracle Similarities:

-- Pre-infusion – both offer auto preinfusion to gently expand grind for more even extraction and better espresso shots.
+- Pre-infusion – both offer auto pre-infusion to gently expand the grind for more even extraction and better espresso shots.

 - Programmable shot volume